gperson/StarterForSeleniumAutomation/README.md

 # StarterForSeleniumAutomation

-This project is a starting point for anyone who is looking to use [Selenium](http://www.seleniumhq.org/) and C# for automated testing of a web applitcation
+This project is a starting point for anyone who is looking to use [Selenium](http://www.seleniumhq.org/) and C# for automated testing of a web application

-## Usage
+## Getting Started

 Prerequisites - Microsoft Visual Studios (I used 2013)